Our 3 Favourite Lash Fanning Techniques

 Top Tip: The base of the fan should always be tapered.
 If it’s not tapered, three things can happen: the base will split, stickies will occur, and the lash won’t attach properly (lash tech breakdown pending 😢).

-Another crucial element to the ‘Perfect Fan' is the GLUE ZONE.
-This is situated right at the base of the fan.
-It represents the 2mm section of base that should be dipped into your glue!
-Anything less than 2mm can cause retention problems.
+A crucial element to perfecting your fanning technique is knowing your glue zone.
+The glue zone is situated at the base of the fan and represents the 2mm section of the base that you should dip into your lash adhesive.
+Anything less than 2mm will cause retention issues.

-REMEMBER to choose the thickness of the lashes you use for your fan based on your client’s natural lashes!
-You don’t want to damage the natural lash by placing heavy/oversized fans.
+You should ALWAYS choose the thickness and curl of your fan based on your client’s natural lashes.
+The last thing you want is to damage the lashes by placing an oversized and heavy fan on the lashes.

 |Mega-Volume sets||0.03/ 0.04 lashes|

 Keep in mind, this will depend on your client’s desired finish - you can absolutely create a full 3D set with 0.05 lashes for a light fluttery lash look!